dragonwasrobot/simpl-lang/README.md

 * Change syntax of tests from compute to lemma (or likewise) so verification can be automated.
 * Handle immediate action when A tries to subtract something greater than itself.
-* Prove equivalence between the results of 'Compiler+Execute ae' and 'Interpret ae'.
 * Small install script that compiles the coq files.